SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 Please see the API [Rate Laws](@ref) section for more details.

-## Interpolation of Julia Variables
+## Interpolation of Julia variables
 The DSL allows Julia variables to be interpolated for the network name, within rate constant expressions, or for species/stoichiometry within reactions.
 Using the lower-level symbolic interface we can then define symbolic variables and